EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Introduction

-To address these challenges, recent studies have explored two main categories of LLM-based APR methods: agentic and procedural.
-Agentic approaches \cite{zhang2024autocoderoverautonomousprogramimprovement,yang2024swe,silva2023repairllama, DBLP:journals/corr/abs-2503-14269} treat the LLM as an autonomous agent capable of planning and executing actions to resolve bugs by interacting with tools, traversing repositories, modifying code, and running tests.
-In contrast, procedural approaches \cite{xia2024agentless,ma2024alibaba} follow predefined and static pipelines, where the LLM sequentially performs tasks such as bug localization and patch generation using fixed prompts and operation sequences, without autonomous decision-making.
-While both paradigms have shown promise, they still exhibit two significant limitations:
+To address these challenges, recent LLM-based APR methods fall into two main categories: agentic and procedural.
+Agentic approaches \shortcite{zhang2024autocoderoverautonomousprogramimprovement,yang2024swe,silva2023repairllama, DBLP:journals/corr/abs-2503-14269} treat the LLM as an autonomous agent that interacts with tools, navigates repositories, modifies code, and runs tests to resolve bugs.
+Procedural approaches \shortcite{xia2024agentless,ma2024alibaba}, in contrast, follow predefined pipelines, where the LLM sequentially performs tasks such as bug localization and patch generation using fixed prompts, without autonomous decision-making.
+While both paradigms show promise, they exhibit two key limitations.

+\textbf{Neglecting Historical Repair Experience.} Current approaches treat each issue in isolation and primarily rely on feedback from the ongoing resolution process, while largely ignoring valuable historical experience accumulated from previously resolved issues within the same repository.
+In practice, software projects often exhibit recurring bug patterns~\shortcite{livshits2005dynamine}, such as incorrect API usage, type mismatches, or improper resource management.
+These patterns may manifest as syntactically similar changes or as diverse edits with similar underlying repair logic.
+Effectively capturing and leveraging historical repair knowledge could improve both repair efficiency and success rates.